kapil1214/username-osint-checker/README.md

 # 🔍 Username OSINT Checker

-SOC beginner tool — username ko 15+ websites pe search karta hai.
+A beginner SOC (Security Operations Center) tool that searches a username across 15+ websites to find online presence.

-## Kya karta hai
+## What it does
-- Username input lo
+- Takes a username as input
-- GitHub, Reddit, Instagram, Twitter aur aur bhi sites check karo
+- Checks GitHub, Reddit, Instagram, Twitter, TikTok and more
-- Color coded results dikhao
+- Shows color-coded results (Found / Not Found)
-- Report file save karo
+- Saves a report txt file for documentation

-## Kaise chalao
+## How to run
 pip install requests
-python username_checker.py
+python

-## Yeh sikha
-- Python requests library
-- HTTP status codes
-- OSINT techniques
-- File handling

-## Note
-Sirf authorized testing ke liye — ethical use only.